airoldilab/sgd/README.md

 ## Authors
-sgd is written by [Dustin Tran](dtran@g.harvard.edu), [Tian Lan](tianlan@g.harvard.edu), [Panos Toulis](ptoulis@fas.harvard.edu), and [Ye Kuang](yekuang@g.harvard.edu), and is in active development.
+sgd is written by [Dustin Tran](dtran@g.harvard.edu), [Tian Lan](tianlan@g.harvard.edu), [Panos Toulis](ptoulis@fas.harvard.edu), and [Ye Kuang](yekuang@g.harvard.edu), and is under active development.
 Please feel free to contribute by submitting any issues or requests—or by solving any current issues!